 Content Pillar examples

-As you define your content pillars, ensure your topics define your brand and resonate with your audience.
+As you define your content pillars, ensure your topics relate to your brand and resonate with your audience.

 For example, you might be a sleep consultant with a focus on young families in their 20s to 30s.